Council Tax & Empty Properties

 Who Can Apply For The Discount?

-Councils also have the power to give a discount of up to 50% for properties which have been empty and unfurnished for more than six months, which could come in handy of you are trying to sell your property but not having much luck.
+Properties empty for over one year are subject to additional premiums of up to 300%, which could come in handy of you are trying to sell your property but not having much luck.
 The best thing to do is to contact your local council and explain your situation.
 It will be your local council that will have the final word in terms of whether or not you get a discount on the council tax.

 Capital Gains Tax on Second Properties